Sarah269/Olympics-Data-Exploration/README.md

 - China and Germany were the only countries to earned gold, silver, and bronze in a sport.
 <br></br>
 <br></br>

+<p>This table shows the country that received the most medals in the 2008 Beijing Olympics.
+The United States received the most medals.</p>

 ![Country with Most Medals](https://github.com/Sarah269/Olympics-Data-Exploration/blob/main/CountryMostMedals.png)

+<p>This table identifies the countries who received the most medals in each medal category and the number of medals received.
+The United States received the most Gold, Silver, and Bronze medals.</p>

 ![Country with Most Gold, Silver, & Bronze Medals](https://github.com/Sarah269/Olympics-Data-Exploration/blob/main/CountryMostGoldSilverBronze.png)

+<p>This table shows countries that won the gold, silver, and bronze medals in a sport.
+China dominated Badminton.
+Germany dominated Canoe/Kayak.</p>

 ![Country Dominated Sport Winning Gold, Silver, & Bronze](https://github.com/Sarah269/Olympics-Data-Exploration/blob/main/CountryWonGoldSilverBronzeInSport.png)

+<p> This table shows countries who won multiple medals in a sport.</p>

 ![Countries Won Medals in Multiple Categories in a Sport](https://github.com/Sarah269/Olympics-Data-Exploration/blob/main/CountryMultipleMedalsInSport.png)

+<p>This table shows the first year women participated in the modern Olympics based on the data.
+The table only shows medal winners.
+It seems women only participated in two sports:  Tennis and Golf.
+The Olympics from 1896 to 1904 allowed individuals in a team from different nations.
+ZZX signifies a mixed team.</p>

 ![Earliest Year Women Participated in Olympics](https://github.com/Sarah269/Olympics-Data-Exploration/blob/main/FirstYearWomenInOlympics.png
 )

+<p>This is a screenshot of the Google Sheets dashboard.
+Click on Created Beijing Summer Olympics 2008 Dashboard text under "Tasks performed" to view the dashboard. </p>

 ![](https://github.com/Sarah269/Olympics-Data-Exploration/blob/main/2008%20Beijing%20Summer%20Olympics%20Dashboard.png)